Selling a House During Divorce in California–How-to Guide

 There are also residence requirements that must be met to avoid capital gains tax, including that the home must have been your primary residence for at least two years.

 In addition to tax advantages, selling your home prior to divorce can bolster your ability to obtain a fair market value.
-Once you file for divorce, it becomes a matter of public record, and you can count on opportunistic buyers being well aware that divorce often signals a need to sell quickly, which can affect the price for your home.
+Once you file for divorce, it becomes a matter of public record.
+If you’re looking to sell your house fast in Orange County during divorce, be aware that buyers may try to leverage your urgency to lower their offers.

 A downside to putting your house on the market prior to divorce is that it makes the matter far more final, and if you are on the fence about selling your family home, it can take an emotional toll.
 There is also the matter of where you and your children will live while your divorce is pending, which can leave you feeling adrift just when you’re about to embark on one of life’s most difficult transitions.